APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-A prolific voice on social media with more than a million followers, David uses his platform to promote civic engagement, activism and voting.
-As a speaker, he informs, challenges and energizes, empowering his generation to resist apathy and become catalysts for positive social change.
+With a social media presence that reaches more than two million followers, David uses his platform to promote civic participation, fight apathy, and champion the issues young Americans care about most.
+As a speaker, he informs, challenges, and motivates audiences of all ages, urging them to see youth participation not as a footnote in politics, but as a transformative force.
 “People call us snowflakes,” he once tweeted.
 “What happens when snowflakes vote?
 That’s called an avalanche.”

 Speaker Videos